Huskyeder/stackato-doc/user/console/index.rst

 * Timeline: An application-specific subset of the Timeline for the Space.

+* Instances:

+  * Application Autoscaling Settings: CPU Threshold and Instances sliders for configuring :ref:`Application Autoscaling
+    <app-autoscaling>`.
-* Instances: List of application instances showing the status and host DEA IP address of each.
+  * Instance Status: A list of application instances showing the status and host DEA IP address of each.

 * Logs: A real time stream of your applications logs.